Ladzislau/SocialMediaApplication/README.md

 To get started with My Project, follow these steps:

-1. Clone the repository: `git clone https://github.com/Ladzislau/SocialMediaApplication.git`
+1. Clone the repository: `git clone https://github.com/Ladzislau/Library-Management-System.git`
 2. Install the necessary dependencies.

+   Next, rename the file [application.properties.origin](src/main/resources/application.properties.origin) to `application.properties` and configure it with the necessary settings for your application to work correctly.

+3. Run the [init.sql](mysql/init-scripts/init.sql) script to create the database.
+You can find this script in the [mysql/init-scripts](mysql/init-scripts) directory.

-3. Build and run the project.
+4. Build and run the project.
-4. Explore the API documentation using the provided OpenAPI YAML file.
+5. Explore the API documentation using the provided OpenAPI YAML file.